 Many economics majors are awarded scholarships for outstanding performance and academic promise.
 Most of these scholarships are funded by endowments with the USD Foundation and donor criteria for each scholarship are listed below.

-Developed in honor of C.J.
-Whitlow, Ph.D., a long-time professor of economics, this scholarship is to be used to benefit students pursuing degrees in economics at the Beacom School of Business.
-To be eligible, students must have maintained a grade point average of 3.0 or more, going into either their junior or senior year and be graduates of a South Dakota high school.
+To be eligible for this scholarship, students must have maintained a grade point average of 3.0 or more, going into either their junior or senior year and be graduates of a South Dakota high school.

 This scholarship is an endowed fund that was established by the economics faculty in 1982 in conjunction with the Century 2 Campaign.
 The earnings generated from the fund will be used to provide scholarships for students majoring in economics.